avikpersonal/genai-bedrock-book-samples/cloudformation/README.md

-### github name: genai-bedrock-book-samples
+##### Github name: genai-bedrock-book-samples
-### Folder: cloudformation
+##### Folder: cloudformation
-### Book Name: A Definitive Guide to Generative AI with Amazon Bedrock
+##### Book Name: A Definitive Guide to Generative AI with Amazon Bedrock
-### Chapter: 3
+##### Chapter: 3
-### Chapter Name: Introduction to Amazon Bedrock
+##### Chapter Name: Introduction to Amazon Bedrock

 ---

-title : Provisioning Amazon SageMaker domain in your own AWS account for **A Definitive Guide to Generative AI with Amazon Bedrock** Book code hands on
+Section 1: Executing AWS Cloud Formation scripts Purpose : Provisioning resources in your own AWS account for **A Definitive Guide to Generative AI with Amazon Bedrock** Book code hands on

 ---

 To expedite the implementation of practising all the exercise of **A Definitive Guide to Generative AI with Amazon Bedrock** book, you can use the AWS Cloud Formation template [AWS CloudFormation](https://aws.amazon.com/cloudformation/) for your convenience.
 AWS CloudFormation serves as a powerful management tool, enabling you to define and provision all necessary infrastructure resources within AWS using a unified and standardized language.

+> [!Disclamer]
+> This CloudFormation template creates an Amazon SageMaker domain with IAM roles and policies for the Amazon Bedrock Book.
+It is intended for practice purposes and does not adhere to least privilege best practices.
+You can use this template as a foundation and modify it to implement least privilege based on your specific requirements.

 The AWS CloudFormation template will create following things: